 Difference Between Enthalpy And Internal Energy

-Nov 17, 2025 · 12 min read
+12 min read

 Imagine you're heating water in a kettle.
-The electricity you're using is going towards increasing the water's temperature, making it boil.
+In practice, the electricity you're using is going towards increasing the water's temperature, making it boil.
 But some of that energy is also being used to push against the atmosphere as the steam expands.
 That's the essence of why we need two different ways to measure energy changes in thermodynamics: internal energy and enthalpy.
 They both describe the energy of a system, but they account for different things, especially when dealing with processes happening at constant pressure, like our boiling kettle.

 Internal energy and enthalpy are two fundamental concepts in thermodynamics, crucial for understanding energy changes in physical and chemical processes.
 While both relate to the energy content of a system, they differ in how they account for the energy associated with pressure and volume.
 In simple terms, internal energy focuses on the total energy within a system, while enthalpy includes internal energy plus the energy required to make space for the system by displacing its surroundings.
 This distinction becomes particularly important when analyzing reactions and processes that occur under constant pressure, which is the case in many real-world scenarios.